IDA-RE-things/IDA-RE-things/README.md

 - time-to-time working with/reversing of Win32-related system DLL's

 ### Other OS's:
-- Interested in KolibriOS, written mostly in asm code.
+- Interested in `KolibriOS`, written mostly in asm code.
 Interested in translate most parts to C source.
-To improve extending, support and debugging of it.
-Have created IDA pligin to improve this.
+To improve, extending, support and debugging of it.
+Have created IDA plugin to improve this.
 And its work in progress.
+- some work for KolibriOS emulator for Windows, translating it to C and rework. (originally written in Delphi by other people).

 ### Graphics Cards:
-- research of internals of proprietary `Radeon HD` and `NVidia` drivers
+- research of internals of proprietary `Radeon HD` and `NVidia` drivers (no src of course)

 ### Speech generation:
 - research and reversing of text-to-speech generation software